neonevm/neon-evm.docs/docs/developing/deploy_facilities/using_truffle.md

 Refer to the [official npm package documentation](https://www.npmjs.com/package/@truffle/hdwallet-provider) for the full installation process.

 ### Step 2: Connect Truffle to a Proxy using the Configuration File
 The configuration file is called `truffle-config.js` and is located at the root of your project directory.
 This file is a JavaScript file and can execute any code necessary to create your configuration.
 Its file schema, variables, and other documentation can be found on the [official Truffle Suite website](https://trufflesuite.com/docs/truffle/reference/configuration/).
+Please note that the deployer wallet address needs to have enough NEON tokens to cover the gas cost of the deployment.
+NEON tokens for Devnet can be obtained using the [NeonFaucet](developing/utilities/faucet.md).

 The following is a full example of the `truffle-config.js` configuration file for connecting Truffle to a devnet-proxy using the one-way library on Node.js: